skoolkid/skoolkit/sphinx/source/commands.rst

 address with the ``--clear`` option on a bare 128K Spectrum is 23977 (0x5DA9) if a loading screen is used, or 23957 (0x5D95) otherwise.

-By default, 128K RAM banks 0, 1, 3, 4, 6 and 7 are added to the TAP file.
+By default, 128K RAM banks 0, 1, 3, 4, 6 and 7 are added to the tape file.
 If
 one or more of these RAM banks are not required, use the ``--banks`` option to specify a smaller set of RAM banks to add.
 If none of these RAM banks are required, use ``,`` (a single comma) as the argument to the ``--banks`` option.